abregado/roleplay-book-gen/_appendices/03_spells.md

 Components: Verbal and Somatic

-Choose one of the following damage types when you learn this spell: fire, lightning, cold, acid, thunder.
+Choose one of the following damage types when you learn this spell: fire, lightning, cold, acid.

 Make three of the following strikes.
 **Strike:** Ranged spell attack.
 2d6 damage of the spells chosen type.